-The procedure described in the following text should be followed in a typical new pavement design recommendation, and is intended for Design-Build projects, since the MEPD software cannot be used for those projects.
+The procedure described below should be followed in a typical new pavement design recommendation, and is intended for Design-Build projects, since the MEPD software cannot be used for those projects.
 For design-bid-build projects, refer to New Pavement Design.